cfpb/consumerfinance.gov/README.md

 ./setup.sh
 ```

-Create a local database and add some basic pages:
+Create a local database, a Wagtail admin user, and a site homepage:

 ```sh
 ./initial-data.sh